cloudberries27/DevChallenge-WeatherApp/README.md

 - Demo is above ^^
 - It was hard to find an API that didn't require you to create an account, BUT I FOUND IT!!
-- I did have to adjust somethings because it didn't include some of the attributes, that were in the design.
+- I did have to adjust somethings because it didn't include some of the attributes, that were in the design, like visibility.
+But I substituted with other stuff.

 ### Built With